 Beaches: Tampa Wins

 Let us get this one out of the way first because it is usually the biggest question.
-Tampa wins on beaches, and it is not close.
+Tampa wins on beaches, and it's not close.
 Clearwater Beach, St. Pete Beach, and the entire Gulf Coast are right there.
 You can live in Tampa and be at the beach in 20 to 30 minutes.

 If beach access is a top priority for your daily lifestyle, Tampa has the clear advantage.